Summer 2026 is almost full. 13 weeks remaining. Check dates →

 The House

-If you need anything, we're never far.
-Brothers up the street, family on the water.
-The Long family is licensed for lobstering, and the dock is an active waterfront all summer.
-You're not renting from strangers — you're spending the summer with a family that's been on this coast for three generations.
+The dock is active all summer.
+You're not renting from strangers.
+You're spending the summer at a place that's been lived in for generations.
 That's not a caveat.
 That's the experience.

 Directly on the water at Westport Point with views of both branches of the Westport River.
 Sunrise and sunset from the house.